Surreal-Artificial-Intelligence/The-Panzer-of-the-Lake/README.md

-# Sensei
+# Panzer of the Lake

 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

-Sensei is a chat interface that can be used with any _Large Language Model (LLM)_.
+POTL is a chat interface that can be used with any _Large Language Model (LLM)_.

 ## Features